Finding Your Way in Japan

 The directory was the size of the Chicago telephone directory, back when they printed such things, made from similarly thin pulp pages.
 Even if it covered all of Taitō ward, it would be adequate to list every single business, every resident, every resident's cat, and who knows how much more.

 After 15 minutes of research and the use of some older copies of the directory, they determined that the location had been horribly misrepresented.
 But it was only about 50 meters to the north.
-They wrote the actual building number on the page.
+They wrote the actual block and building number in my guidebook.

 I thanked them profusely, and went to investigate.
 I went up and down the staircase in the 8-story building.
 Several of the floors housed a restaurant or a bar, but none were the one I was looking for.
 I had a four-year-old guidebook, and the place no longer existed.Shintō and